Skip to content

 Special characters L, W, # (Quartz-style) are not supported

-Year field is supported in numeric form only.
+Year field is supported only as a numeric value from 1970-2099.
 Advanced Quartz tokens like L, W, and # are still not supported.

 Privacy & Security